Updated January 31, 2020

-A federal judge in Hawaii issued a nation-wide temporary restraining order preventing much of President Trump’s third travel ban from taking effect on October 18, 2017.
-The judge’s ruling temporarily blocks the provisions of the ban that prevent certain nationals from Syria, Libya, Iran, Yemen, Chad and Somalia from entering the U.S. The ban remains in effect for certain nationals from North Korea and Venezuela.
-At this time, we recommend that students, faculty, and staff from any of the eight countries (except those who have dual-citizenship and are traveling under a passport issued by a country other than one of the eight countries) consult with the college’s immigration attorney before traveling outside of the United States.
+On June 26, the United States Supreme Court upheld President Trump’s third travel ban.
+The ban prevents certain nationals from Syria, Libya, Iran, Yemen, Somalia, North Korea, and Venezuela from entering the U.S. We recommend that students, faculty, and staff from any of the eight countries (except those who have dual-citizenship and are traveling under a passport issued by a country other than one of the eight countries) consult with the college’s immigration attorney before traveling outside of the United States.

 On April 24, a federal judge in the District of Columbia ruled in favor of Microsoft, Princeton University, and a DACA recipient in a challenge to the Trump administration’s rescission of DACA.
 The decision requires the administration to accept new DACA applications, accept applications for advance parole and renew deferred status for existing DACA participants.
 The judge’s decision is stayed for 90 days to allow the administration to provide a valid rationale for ending the program.

 On February 26, the U.S. Supreme Court declined a request by the Trump administration to hear an expedited appeal challenging the ruling of a federal court judge on January 9th that blocked the rescission of the DACA program.
 The federal court judge’s decision now awaits a ruling from the 9th Circuit Court of Appeals.